Now that you know the most original swimming pools in Paris, why not discover the capital's most beautiful pools, listed as Historic Monuments?

 The City of Paris finally decided to renovate and refurbish the Pailleron swimming pool.
 The work was carried out between 2001 and 2006 under the direction ofarchitect Marc Mimram, who chose to modernize the complex without sacrificing its past.
 He retained the period cabins in the upper gallery, the Art Deco façade and the original pool, to which he added a second children's pool, a solarium with lawn and a spa.
 The pool is now covered by a metal framework and a curved sheet-folding glass roof.

-Would you like to swim in the heart of a historic site?
-The Espace Pailleron swimming pool in Paris's 19th arrondissement offers you a listed art deco setting.
+Would you like to swim in a historic setting?
+The Pailleron Space pool in the 19th arrondissement of Paris offers you the chance to enjoy a stunning Art Deco venue.
 [Read more]

 If this municipal swimming pool rings a bell, then you probably recognize it from the film Amélie Poulain, in which it serves as a backdrop.
 Designed byHenri Sauvage, the architect behind several Samaritaine stores, the Piscine des Amiraux has lived several lives.
 Built between 1927 and 1930 as part of aHabitations à Bon Marché complex in the 18th arrondissement, the pool houses a large pool, surrounded by two floors of changing cubicles and topped by a concrete vault withzenithal lighting.